Health Insurance With COVID-19 Covered*

 Conclusion

 With a range of vaccines to choose from in India, ensure that you and your loved ones pick a suitable vaccine of your choice and get both doses completed as prescribed.
-Though the number of serious COVID-19 cases have come down considerably, keeping yourself and your family away from harm is always a step towards conquering the virus completely.
+Though the number of severe COVID-19 cases has come down considerably, keeping yourself and your family away from harm is always a step towards conquering the virus completely.

 Disclaimer / TnC